siangting/pros_ai_spider/README.md

 ```bash
 mkdir redirect_Model
 ```
-If you have RL Models have been trained, then move the `.pt` model files in the folders created above.
+If you have RL Models have been trained, then move the `.pt` model files to the folders created above.

 ### Run the project
 1. Open and run pros_integration_spider project in Unity.